melina-diaz/CS-145-Project/README.md

 - Cubic Regression model

 ## Run by locally downloaded Python
-- You can also run this program with the Python compiler in you computer.
+- You can run this program with the Python compiler in you computer.
 - But you have to make sure numpy and pandas package have been installed beforehand.
 ```
 You can run Linear Regression model by double clicking LinearRegression.py